 - Update RTPO Duties: The Tribal and Regional Integrated Planning Office (TRIP) looks forward to continuing the effort to assess, analyze, and potentially adjust the duties of RTPOs as found in RCW 47.80.
-We They want to work closely with RTPOs to make sure that we are all alignedensure alignment on what is expected of RTPOs as well as identify areas where RTPOs can more effectively enhance regional transportation planning. - Make Public Documents Accessible: Governing documents should be posted online.
+They want to work closely with RTPOs to ensure alignment on what is expected of RTPOs as well as identify areas where RTPOs can more effectively enhance regional transportation planning. - Make Public Documents Accessible: Governing documents should be posted online.
 Governance documents are public documents and should be easily accessible on the MPO/RTPO website.
 These include Interlocal Agreements, bylaws, and policies.